xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Arithmetic Between Multiple Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arithmetic operations like multiplication are binary operations, so as long as we have wo isomorphic trees,
+Arithmetic operations like multiplication are binary operations, so as long as we have two isomorphic trees,
 we can do arithmetic between them.

 .. ipython:: python